Managing the Web Client

 - There can be any number of Users defined

-- A User can have an email address that will be honored by the E-mail plugin when used in Monitor Views
+- A User can have an email address that will be honoured by the E-mail plugin when used in Monitor Views

 - A Deny always wins